About Us

 33. The Director answered, "Do you want the long or the short version, Sir?"

-34. "Oh, by all means," said the President, "give me the short version," then he warmly gestured toward Bri, "and give him the long one - he needs it."
+34. "Oh, by all means," Aqu'Sha implored comically, "give me the short version," then he warmly gestured toward Bri and Wex, "and give them the long one - they need it."

-35. Bri loved the way the President spoke so charming and disarmingly -- his voice alone could warm the coldest room.
+35. Bri almost laughed out loud because he loved the way the President spoke so charming and disarmingly -- his voice could warm the coldest room and possibly prevent a war... just not the impending psionic war that they were dancing around right now.

-37. That went straight to the point.
-Conversations within conversations that had already taken place and Bri was in the loop.
+37. That was cutting straight to the chase.
+Cryptic conversations within psionic conversations had already taken place and Bri was astutely in the loop from the beginining.
+He knew the President's perspective as well as Wex knew the Director's.

 38. "Mr. President," said the Director, "we have between three and five months before we can expect a complete revolution."